ManudeQuevedo/manudequevedo-react/README.md

 This repo is Open Source, so if you want to use it for your own personal usage, feel free to fork it and modify according to your own requirements.

 ## Hope you enjoy visiting my website.

+# Important: I used Yarn for this project, do not use NPM or you'll start having Node Packages issues.